How we are governed

 Iness Phiri – Security Officer

-Iness maintains safe and secure environment for clients and employees by patrolling and monitoring premises and personnel.
+Iness maintains a safe and secure environment for clients and employees by patrolling and monitoring premises and personnel.
 She is responsible for permitting entry into the premises of the organisation.
 She prevents losses and damage by reporting irregularities and restraining trespassers.
 She also assists in maintaining the cleanliness of the office premises.